yonixw/MangaPrinter/README.md

 ![](https://raw.githubusercontent.com/yonixw/MangaPrinter/master/ReadmeImages/v2_1.png)

-2. (Optional) Choose the double-page aspect ratio cutoff with a histogram dialog
+2. Use a Tool - For Example, Choose the double-page aspect ratio cutoff with a histogram dialog
 ![](https://raw.githubusercontent.com/yonixw/MangaPrinter/master/ReadmeImages/2.png)

 3. Rebind all chapters with your flavor of extra pages (Intro, Outro, Anti spoiler)